 Weirdly, I find the spice level of habaneros much more tolerable than jalapeños at times despite the drastic difference on the Scoville scale.

-I think it all comes down to the flavor profile and while I’ve used jalapeños in many salsas before (like this honey lime Sablefish with jalapeño corn salsa), I do now prefer habaneros, especially when paired with sweet fruit like the mango here.
+I think it all comes down to the flavor profile and while I’ve used jalapeños in many salsas before (like this honey lime Sablefish with jalapeño corn salsa), I do now prefer habaneros, especially when paired with sweet fruit like the mango here or pineapple.